vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 b end
 ```

-With A & C starting at the same time, this proves that both fixtures start at the same time (i.e.: were running in parallel).
-Also, B only starting after A ends, & D only starts after C ends.
+With `A` & `C` starting at the same time, this proves that both fixtures start at the same time (i.e.: were running in parallel).
+Also, `B` only starts after `A` ends, & `D` only starts after `C` ends.
 Hence, the testcases inside each fixture ran sequentially.

-But what if we want to go full throttle - running all fixtures in parallel, AND the test cases in each fixture in parallel too.
+But what if we want to go full throttle - running all fixtures in parallel *AND* the test cases in each fixture in parallel too.
 This means we want to fire all fixtures and all test cases side-by-side.

 ## ParallelScope.All
 From nUnit documentation:

 > "the test and its descendants may be run in parallel [with others at the same level](https://github.com/nunit/docs/wiki/Parallelizable-Attribute#user-content-parallelscope-enumeration)"

-"same level" means that if you place the `Parallelizable` on a fixture, then it will run parallel with other fixtures.
-And if you place it on a testcase, then it will run parallel with the other testcases in that fixture.
+*same level* means that if you place the `Parallelizable` on a fixture, then that fixture will run parallel with other fixtures.
+And if you place it on a testcase, then that testcase will run parallel with the other testcases in that fixture.

 Running our previous example again (except with `ParallelScope.All` in place of `ParallelScope.Fixtures`), we get: